-Behavior which is inconsistent with class decorum and the ability of others to learn

-In addition, there may be grounds for removal for behavior that, though not necessarily in violation of the provisions above, is consistent with basic classroom decorum.
-Such behavior may, in the determination of the teacher, warrant removal because of its interference with the ability of others to learn effectively.
-Repeated behavior includes, without limitation, sleeping in class, blatant inattention, not having needed materials to participate, or other overt or passive refusal to engage in class activities.
+Behavior which is inconsistent with class decorum and the ability of others to learn teacher, warrant removal because of its interference with the ability of others to learn effectively.
+Repeated behavior includes, but not limited to, sleeping in class, blatant inattention, not having needed materials to participate, or other overt or passive refusal to engage in class activities.